vanshika1631/brain-tumor-cls/README.md

 Glioma: A type of tumor that begins in the glial cells of the brain, which provide support and protection for neurons.

-## Current Progress
+## Implemented Methods

-The baseline ResNet50 model for feature extraction and tumor classification has been implemented and is performing well.

-We are currently working on integrating the Radial Basis Probabilistic Neural Network (RBPNN) classifier to further improve classification accuracy and precision.
+### Baseline & Feature Extraction

+The project uses deep learning backbones for feature extraction.
+We have implemented and compared the following architectures:

+- **ResNet50** (Baseline)
+- **EfficientNet_B0**
+- **ConvNeXt_Tiny**

+### RBPNN Classifier

+We have integrated a **Radial Basis Probabilistic Neural Network (RBPNN)** classifier.
+This hybrid model uses the deep learning backbones for feature representation and passes the embeddings to the RBPNN.
+This approach aims to:

+- Sharpen decision boundaries.
+- Improve robustness across datasets.
+- Provide clearer uncertainty signals via probabilistic outputs (`predict_proba`).

+### Comparative Analysis

+To isolate the gains from the RBPNN probabilistic head, we have implemented a comprehensive benchmarking suite comparing it against standard classifiers on the same embeddings:

+- Linear SVM
+- Shallow MLP (Multi-Layer Perceptron)
+- Logistic Regression

+The `IDL_Project.ipynb` notebook contains the full pipeline for training, evaluation, and visualization of these comparisons.

+### Future Work

-In addition to improving the model, we plan to expand our dataset to include more variations, such as blurred images, noisy images, and images with no tumors.
-This will help the model generalize better and improve its robustness across different scenarios.
+We plan to expand our dataset to include more variations, such as blurred images, noisy images, and images with no tumors, to further test model robustness.

-The hybrid model we are developing will use ResNet50 for feature representation.
-The extracted embeddings will then be passed into the RBPNN classifier, which will help sharpen decision boundaries, improve robustness across datasets, and provide clearer uncertainty signals.

-In parallel, we are planning future ablations to test different models.
-We will swap the RBPNN for alternative heads and backbones, including:

-- Linear SVMs on embeddings

-- Shallow MLP classifiers

-- Logistic regression

-- Alternative feature extractors like EfficientNet or ConvNeXt

-This will allow us to separate the gains from the probabilistic head (RBPNN) from those that come from different feature extractors.
-By doing so, we can ensure that any improvements are not solely tied to a single modeling choice.

 ## Table of Contents